Lerer/veracode-sandboxes-helper/README.md

 **Required** - The sandbox name

 ### `delete-on-promote`
-**Optional** - Only works with `promote-latest-scan` activity and give you the option to specify if you want the Sandbox to be deleted after the last scan is promoted to a Policy Scan
+**Optional** - Only works with `activity: "promote-latest-scan"` activity and give you the option to specify if you want the Sandbox to be deleted after the last scan is promoted to a Policy Scan

 | Value |  Details|
 --- | ---